julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 <sq-chat-settings [config]="chatConfig"></sq-chat-settings>
 ```

-(When modified, these options need to be persisted separately and bound to the `sq-chat` component's input.)
+(When modified, these options need to be persisted separately an binded to the `sq-chat` component's input)

 ![Chat settings form](Images/chat-settings.png)